neugelb/rappbot/README.md

 `appbot_auth(user,password)`

-This will save the authentication credentials to your environment.
+This will save the authentication credentials to your environment using the [keyring](https://github.com/r-lib/keyring) package.
 Obviously you need to be a paying customer with API access to do this!

 # Sources